 If you’re arranging a funeral for someone, you’ll probably want to start by working out what they wanted.
 This might be something they included in their will.
 You can then shop around for a service that feels right for everyone.

-A funeral in the UK can cost anywhere from £980 to well over £10,000 depending on the type of service you want.
+A funeral in the UK can cost up to £10,000 depending on the type of service you want.
 At an average of £5,000, a traditional burial is the most expensive option, while a direct cremation is the cheapest.

 Cremation has been a funeral option in the UK for over 150 years, but it still remains a mystery to many people.
 Here, we look at exactly what happens at a cremation so you and your family know what to expect.